July 2021– UPDATED

 Official updates –

-Overseas Educators are not currently classed as essential workers.
+Overseas Educators are not currently on the Priority Migration Skilled Occupation List meaning that obtaining a visa may not be quick or easy.
 We are keeping a close eye on this for any changes.

-The Australian border is also closed to Australian citizens wishing to leave, however, in some cases you can apply for an exemption of the travel ban should you have certain supporting documents to compliment your plans to relocate to another country.
+The Australian border is also closed to Australian citizens wishing to leave; however, you can apply online for an exemption to travel should you have certain supporting documents to compliment your plans to relocate to another country.

 Official updates – https://covid19.homeaffairs.gov.au/coming-australia

-The New Zealand border is currently closed to almost all travellers to help stop the spread of COVID-19.
+The New Zealand border is currently closed to most travellers to help stop the spread of COVID-19.
+New Zealand’s citizens and New Zealand residents with valid travel conditions can travel to New Zealand.

 There is no ban in place to stop New Zealand citizens from leaving to relocate to another country.